RodrigoZelada/How-to-insulate-a-pipe/README.md

 - python >= 3.8, with pymedit, pyfreefem, nullspace_optimizer: https://gitlab.com/florian.feppon/pyfreefem, https://gitlab.com/florian.feppon/pymedit, https://gitlab.com/florian.feppon/null-space-optimizer
 - ISCDtoolbox (medit, advection, mshdist): https://github.com/iscdtoolbox](https://github.com/ISCDtoolbox/Mshdist, https://github.com/ISCDtoolbox/Advection, https://github.com/ISCDtoolbox/Medit

+  Once you have installed everything, you have to compile the C++ code by doing:

+  make MatrixBinaryPetsc

-  Once you have everything installed, you can run the test cases by doing: python IsolantCylinder.py
+  and then, you can run the test cases by doing:

+  python IsolantCylinder.py
+  (or the others .py files)

 The base used codes are cited in our article:
 F. Caubet, C. Conca, M. Dambrine, and R. Zelada.
 How to insulate a pipe?.